 Lindeman left Arizona in 1984, when he was named the head coach at Long Beach State University.
 During his five years there, he took the men's and women's track and field teams, as well as the cross country program, to new heights in the Big West Conference.
 He remained with the 49ers until his appointment at Air Force.

 Lindeman has a simple coaching philosophy, which is summed up in the USAFA core values - "Integrity first.
 Service before self.
 Excellence in all we do".
 He believes that his role as the head coach is to make sure that the program provides a framework in which the cadet-athletes can achieve excellence, not only athletically, but also academically and militarily.

 In addition to his coaching duties, he has been a featured speaker at coaching clinics in 25 states and four countries, while writing articles that have been published in three journals and chapters of the textbooks "Hurdles: Theory and Technique" and the "USA Track and Field Coaching Manual" (1999 edition).

 Lindeman has been very active on various track and field committees, as well.
-He served as the first chairman of the Coaches' Association Ethics Committee, and was elected as the chair of the USATF Coaches Advisory Committee in 2009, a position he still holds.
+He served as the first chairman of the Coaches' Association Ethics Committee, and was elected as the chair of the USATF Coaches Advisory Committee in 2009.
 He has also sat on the men's hurdle development committee during four Olympic quadrennials, holding the chairman's position from 1993-2000.
 In addition, he has served on the NCAA Track and Field Rules Committee, acting as the chairman for the 2000 outdoor championships and was the president of the U.S. Track and Field Coaches Association (Division I Coaches) from 2000-03.